 Smart Uses for LED Lighting

-In some areas where native bat populations need to be protected such as cycle paths and walkways local councils can create nocturnal corridors with lights of adaptable colour intensity.
 Research suggests that warm coloured light is far less disruptive to animals than white or blue light.
-So when pathways are not in use by humans, lights can give off a soft red glow and when sensors detect human movement the lights are intensified to allow safe passage, returning to a soft animal friendly red glow when the pedestrian or cyclist has passed.
-This can be achieved with the use of sensors and dimmers.
+In areas where bat or wildlife populations need to be protected local councils can create nocturnal corridors.
+When pathways are not in use by humans, lights can give off a soft red glow.
+When sensors detect human movement, lights are intensified for safe passage, before returning to a soft animal friendly red glow.

-Brands like Selux have developed dynamic red-white lighting systems that change over the course of the year, adapting to the rhythms of insects and surrounding biodiversity.
+Selux has developed dynamic lighting systems that change through the seasons, in tune with the rhythms of insects and wildlife.
 In colder months, when Insects are not active, more powerful 2700k colour lighting can be used.
-In summer, when wildlife is more active, softer red lights can be employed to minimize disruption to behavior and habitats.
+In summer, when wildlife is more active, softer red lights can be employed to minimise disruption to behaviour and habitats.

 Specific colour temperatures and wavelengths are less light polluting than others.

-In the Pyrenees, the ski town of La Mongie had its street lights replaced by LEDs with a colour temperature of 2700k.
-This limited the amount of blue light that was interfering with a nearby observatory and allowed for darker skies to be enjoyed by all in the surrounding area.
+The ski town of La Mongie had its street lights replaced by LEDs with a colour temperature of 2700k.
+This limited blue light pollution that was interfering with a nearby observatory, allowing darker skies to be enjoyed by all.

 Reducing Negative Effects of LED Lighting

 Light shade systems use physical barriers or reflective surfaces to contain light beams so that light only permeates intended areas.
-These systems effectively prevent the pollution of the light upwards and out by casting a precise downward beam, protecting dark skies while still providing needed visibility to our urban spaces.
+They prevent light spilling out by casting a precise beam of light, protecting dark skies and wildlife habitats.

 Handrail and low-level lighting offer another solution to curb light spill.
-By illuminating pathways with lights at ground level, these systems light the areas needed for navigation while leaving other spaces undisturbed in darkness.
+By illuminating pathways with lights at ground level, areas can be lit for navigation, leaving other spaces undisturbed in darkness.

-This approach helps preserve dark zones for wildlife and maintains a natural ambiance, striking a balance between safety and ecological sensitivity.
+This can preserve dark zones for wildlife and maintain natural ambiance, striking a balance between safety and ecological sensitivity.

 Even simply using less bright LEDs can have positive and wide reaching effects on light pollution and wildlife protection.

-Where possible light should be no brighter than it needs to be, providing light where needed, yet not overpowering and eradicating darkness.
+Lights should be no brighter than they need to be, lighting where needed, but not overpowering and eradicating darkness.

 LED Lighting: The Big Picture

-Despite LEDs potential risk to health and the environment when used in ways that are thoughtful and holistic they can be a powerful and ecologically friendly technology.
+Despite LEDs potential risk to health and the environment they can be a powerful and ecologically friendly technology.

-Rather than installing intensely bright blue light street lamps (even at a low carbon running cost) there needs to be more emphasis placed on specific wavelengths of light and creative lighting solutions, to allow for light and dark, the wild and the developed to coexist in our cities.
+Rather than installing bright blue light street lamps there needs to be more emphasis placed on specific wavelengths of light.
+By combining these with creative lighting solutions the wild and the developed can coexist in our cities.

 Balancing the Pros and Cons of LEDs: